Roha Tribe members of Central Guadalcanal have received $6.9 million from the government yesterday in a brief handover ceremony in Honiara.

 Mr Una also thanked the government and the Tina Hydro Project Office for their strong support to his tribe and stressed his executive and tribe members will continue to ensure the work of the project progresses as expected.

-The Roha tribe will share part of the $6.9 million to its more than 160 members through individual bank accounts, reserve some for investments and use some of the funds to fulfill cultural obligations such as payment to sister tribes, reciprocate those who presented chupus or cultural presents to the tribe, a norm in Guadalcanal culture.
+The Roha tribe will share part of the $6.9 million to its more than 160 members through individual bank accounts, reserve some for investments and use some funds to fulfil cultural obligations such as payment to sister tribes, reciprocate those who presented chupus or cultural presents to the tribe, a norm in Guadalcanal culture.

 The next tribe to follow after Roha’s progress is Uluna Sutahuri – two of five core tribes of the Tina River Hydro project.